DoubleML/doubleml-for-py/CONTRIBUTING.md

 ```

 ## Submit a Feature Request :bulb:
-We welcome feature request and suggestions towards improving and/or extending the DoubleML package.
+We welcome **feature requests and suggestions** towards improving and/or extending the DoubleML package.
 For feature requests you can use the corresponding
 [issue template](https://github.com/DoubleML/doubleml-for-py/issues/new/choose).

 ## Submit a Question or Start a Discussion
-We use [GitHub Discussions](https://github.com/DoubleML/doubleml-for-py/discussions) to give the community a platform
+We use **[GitHub Discussions](https://github.com/DoubleML/doubleml-for-py/discussions)** to give the community a platform
 for asking questions about the DoubleML package and for discussions on topics related to the package.

 ## Contribute Code :computer: